 The Weight of Our Choices

-When you ask what does the bible say about free will, you are often wrestling with the heavy burden of responsibility.
-It is natural to feel that we must orchestrate our own salvation or our own healing.
-However, grace reminds us that our strength is insufficient for the task of redeeming our own lives.
+When you ask what the Bible says about free will, you are often wrestling with the heavy, sometimes crushing burden of human responsibility.
+It is a natural human instinct to feel that we must orchestrate our own salvation, secure our own healing, or force open doors that God in His infinite wisdom has closed.
+We strive, we plan, and we despair over paths we think we have lost.

-We often try to force doors open that God has closed, or we despair over paths we think we lost.
-But the Bible says that our anxious striving does not add a single hour to our days.
-True freedom begins when we stop trying to be the author of our own story and start trusting the One who wrote it.
+Yet, the Scriptures remind us that our anxious striving cannot add a single cubit to our stature.
+True freedom does not begin when we assert our absolute independence; rather, it begins when we stop trying to be the sovereign authors of our own stories and start trusting the One who wrote them from before the foundation of the world.

 Verily, verily, I say unto you, That ye shall weep and lament, but the world shall rejoice: and ye shall be sorrowful, but your sorrow shall be turned into joy.— John 16:20, KJV